AdesisNetlife/yawds/README.md

 To update it, you just need to run `update.cmd`

-> Note that the environment only will update stack/ directory
+> Note that the environment only will update stack/ directory.
->
 > All the user config or packages installed will remain across updates

 ## Customization